 There are three viewpoints to visit when you take the shuttle bus to the Sky Walk.
 The first is Eagle Point, and the last is Guano Point.

-In between these, you visit the Sky Walk, this is a U shaped glass bridge at Grand Canyon West.
-On the glass-bottomed platform visitors are suspended 4000 feet above the Colorado River.
+In between these, you visit the Sky Walk, a U-shaped glass bridge at Grand Canyon West.
+On the glass-bottomed platform, visitors are suspended 4000 feet above the Colorado River.
 This is not a place for those who don’t like heights!

 3. Grand Canyon National Park

 Start at the Visitor Center where you can grab a map of the park, or hop on a park shuttle.
 Walking distance from the visitor center is Mather Point with scenic views of the canyon’s colorful rock layers.

 Popular Grand Canyon hikes with kids include the Shoshone Point Trail and Bright Angel Point Trail (although there are some dangerous drop-offs, so be mindful of children).

 The North Rim is typically open from mid-May to mid-October but is closed the rest of the year.
 If you want to avoid the crowds this might be the place to go since only 10% of Grand Canyon visitors go to the northern side of the canyon.

 Bright Angel Point is one of the shortest trails here, and the Cape Royal trail is good for families with strollers.